|

 block in the smoke machine is kept between certain temperatures -

-too hot and the machine could turn into a flame thrower - too cold
+too hot and the machine could produce a toxic fog - too cold and the

 /\ Back to top